samuel-h-owen/api-directory_documentation/pages/devloping-publishing-apis.md

    Once you have access to Apigee, you may begin developing your API product within the development environment.
 Consult the [Apigee X Developer Resources][apigee-dev-resources] page for additional resources on how to develop your API.

 3. **Complete the API Publication Checklist & Consultation Process**
-   When you have finished developing and testing your API product, please complete the API Publication Checklist and send it to the API Directory team.
+   When you have finished developing and testing your API product, please complete the [API Publication Checklist][api-publication-checklist] and send it to the API Directory team.
 They will review your configuration and take the next steps to migrate your API into the production environment.
 The API Directory team will review the following items:

    - The API product is properly configured & secured
    - The provided OpenAPI spec fully describes your API product